-That panel was only the most recent development for sports betting.
-A bill first introduced by Senator Julian Carroll in September of 2017 wants to legalize sports betting now that the federal prohibition of sports betting has ended.
-That bill is still alive, but is stalled at the moment.
+A bill first introduced by Senator Julian Carroll in September of 2017 sought to legalize sports betting now that the federal prohibition of sports betting has ended.
+That bill has since stalled without further action.

-BR 155 amends Kentucky gambling laws to allow sports wagering, calls for a $250,000 licensing fee for operators, sets a 20% tax on betting handle and establishes the Kentucky Horse Racing Commission as the agency in charge of regulating sports betting.
+BR 155 would have amended Kentucky gambling laws to allow sports wagering, enacted a $250,000 licensing fee for operators, set a 20% tax on betting handle and establish the Kentucky Horse Racing Commission as the agency in charge of regulating sports betting.

-The 20% tax on betting handle is entirely too high considering the average sportsbook in Nevada is only able to retain 5% of total betting handle after paying out winnings.
-A 20% tax on handle would make it absolutely impossible to run a profitable sportsbook.
-But, as Legal Sports Report optimistically noted at the time, it is at least a way to start the conversation.
+The bill’s call for a 20% tax on betting handle was a non-starter.
+Charging 20% on betting handle is entirely too high considering the average sportsbook in Nevada is only able to retain 5% of total betting handle after paying out winnings.
+A 20% tax on handle would have made it difficult if not impossible to run a profitable sportsbook.
+The positive takeaway from the bill was it was at least a way to start the conversation.

 For the bill to take effect, it plainly stated the federal Professional and Amateur Sports Protection Act (PASPA) must be repealed, amended or stricken down in such a way to make it legal for Kentucky to regulate sports betting.
 After the Supreme Court ruled against PASPA in May of 2018, it opened the pathway for this bill to make real progress.